America’s Attitude Towards Cohabiting Before Marriage Has Shifted

 The Reason You Move in Together Is Perhaps the Most Significant Factor

 The reason you move in together can make a difference.
-For some people, it’s the next step in their relationship, for others it’s the allure of a smaller rent payment, and for still others it’s a matter of convenience.
-In an op-ed she wrote for The New York Times in 2012, Meg Jay, a clinical psychologist and the author of The Defining Decade: Why Your Twenties Matter — and How to Make the Most of Them Now, wrote that she has had clients who’ve come to her saying that there wasn’t ever a conscious decision to move in together, it just sort of happened, and now they’re realizing they’re unhappy.
+For some people, it’s the next step in their relationship.
+For others, it’s the allure of a smaller rent payment, and for still others, it’s a matter of convenience.
+In an op-ed she wrote for The New York Times in 2012, Meg Jay, a clinical psychologist and the author of The Defining Decade: Why Your Twenties Matter — and How to Make the Most of Them Now, wrote that she had had clients who’ve come to her saying that there wasn’t ever a conscious decision to move in together, it just happened, and now they realize they’re unhappy.

 Divorces have many difficult aspects, which is why you need an experienced attorney on your side.
 Chad Foster is a trusted Washington lawyer serving Snohomish and King counties with an office in Bothell.
 Contact us today to discuss your legal issue.